helpshift/herald/README.md

 ## Goals

-* Flexible and simple configuration file
+* Flexible and easy to configure
 * Extensible using plugins
 * High performance